 Chief Innovation Officer

-A certified cloud architect with over 15 years’ experience in the software industry, Damian has spent the last 7 years as a cloud consultant.
-In his current role he oversees the technology strategy and operations, while working with clients to design and implement scalable and effective cloud solutions.
-In addition to his experience as a cloud consultant, Damian has data and machine learning expertise, which has enabled him to help numerous organizations leverage these technologies to improve operations and drive business growth.
+A certified cloud architect and AI expert with over 15 years’ experience in the software industry, Damian has spent the last several years as a cloud and AI consultant.
+In his current role he oversees the technology strategy and operations, while working with clients to design and implement scalable and effective cloud solutions and AI tools.
+Damian’s cloud, data and machine learning expertise has enabled him to help numerous organizations leverage these technologies to improve operations and drive business growth.